Activity / Job — Decisions

 docs/design/activity-job/4_decisions.md.
 Edit the source document in the repository, not this generated page.

 This ADR log records the decisions that define the current Activity / Job substrate.
-Entries are append-only and stay in place when later ADRs supersede them.
+Entries are append-only and stay in place when later ADRs supersede or fold them.
 See 1_overview.md for the feature summary, 2_design.md for the current implementation, and 3_vision.md for the questions that may force more decisions.

 Consequences.